memamun/AI-System-DocAI-V5I/docs/INSTALL.md

 ### Test Query

 1. Go to **Chat** tab
-2. Select "No LLM (Citations Only)" backend
+2. Select an LLM backend (Ollama recommended for testing)
 3. Click **Apply**
 4. Ask a question about your indexed documents
-5. Should return citations from relevant documents
+5. Should return answer with citations from relevant documents

 ## Troubleshooting